Ilfracombe Women’s Fight Club

 Hola!
 Mantequilla!
 Zapatos!
 Orificio Nasal!

-‘Tortuga’ is Spanish for tortoise, I’m told, so it’s my new word.
-I’m home after a whirlwind surprise holiday in sunny Gran Canaria.
-I won a prize after entering a competition on a box of fly papers and answered the following question correctly….’When is it considered acceptable to electrocute a sleeping relative?’.
+‘Tortuga’ is Spanish for tortoise, I hear, so it’s my new word.
+I’m back home after a whirlwind surprise holiday in sunny Gran Canaria.
+I won a prize after entering a competition on a box of Aunt Bench’s fly papers and answered the following question correctly….’When is it considered acceptable to electrocute a sleeping relative?’.
 And would you believe….
 Jolly Dee!
 I won!
-(Weev is fuming as I tore up her entry and copied her answer, she’s now telling everyone I was in the nick – no doubt she’ll get me back…my wart insurance is due for renewal soon…)
+(Aunt Weevil is fuming as my victory was gained only by copying her answer and burning her entry.
+No doubt she’ll get me back…my Wart Insurance has lapsed and I fear this is an omen..)

-I flew out from St Vitus on a sort of pedaloe with wings, and sat next to the gunner.
-It was a pleasant flight, with the bugs hitting my goggles and a crap view of the sea.
+I flew out from St Swivel’s airfield on a sort of pedaloe with wings, and sat next to the gunner.
+It was a pleasant flight, with insects hitting my goggles and a flagrantly crap view of the sea.
 I landed in Bahia Feliz in the early hours of Sunday 14th.
-The temperature was still very warm, and I found a new level of stench in my sack attire.
+The temperature was very warm, and I found a new level of stench in my sack attire.
 Nice.

-My company was fabulous, a collection of ten of us who enjoyed annoying other tourists, eating everything in sight, and drinking almost anything that was labelled (and some things that weren’t).
-We haggled in markets with the looky-looky men selling dreadful sunglasses, swam in crystal blue pools (a far cry from the ditch I live near), and poked fun a people changing under small beach towels.
+My company was fabulous, a collection of ten of us who thoroughly enjoyed annoying other tourists, eating everything in sight, and drinking almost anything that was labelled (and some things that weren’t).
+We haggled in markets with looky-looky men selling dreadful sunglasses, swam in crystal blue pools (a far cry from the ditch I live near), and poked fun at people changing awkwardly under small beach towels.

 Well, the bonanza was fabulous.
 Juan de la Vega (above) was there with his matador act.
 He is my hero.
-I got his autograph, and he shook my hand.
+I obtained his autograph, and he shook my hand.
 I shall not wash it again, although he washed his very quickly after.
 He was mildly impaled by one tortoise, but it was only a flesh wound.
-We were hoping for something more, as the Arguineguin Tortoise Flingers were late, and the act was getting a little stale.
+We were hoping for something more, as the Arguineguin Tortoise Flingers were late to arrive, and the act was getting a little stale.

-The Arguineguin Tortoise Flingers finally arrived, and broke not only a Canarian record, but a World Flinging record of 320.8ft.
-The longest fling in history since Edward II had a go, and fibbed about the result.
+The Arguineguin Tortoise Flingers finally appeared, and broke not only a Canarian record, but a World Flinging record of 320.8ft.
+The longest fling in history since Edward II had a go, and a man in ballooned trousers wrote it down before it became known he’d fibbed about the measurment.

-After tortoises are launched off the cliff, they gather at the bottom to come back up and take their places for the next flinger.
+After the tortoises are launched off the cliff, they gather at the bottom to come back up and take their places for the next flinger.
 The picture above is a birds-eye view of the lift coming back up after the first round.
-The tortoises pictured are multi-lingual, and are all sponsored by Speedo and San Miguel beer.
+The tortoises pictured are multi-lingual, and are all sponsored by Speedo and San Miguel.

 This was the picture I took of Juan de la Vega’s tortoise, after it went on the rampage.
-It is a particularly aggressive species and broke free of its moorings several times.
+It is a Midlothian Thurible Tortoise, a particularly aggressive species and broke free of its moorings several times.
 It ate an old lady called Renata.
 The x-ray I saw clearly shows her in the beasts stomach, still knitting away.
 Bless.

 Miguel didn’t comment.
 His face says it all.

 So, I finally flew back in to good old Blighty on Sunday, and they didn’t even bother to land.
-Just pushed me out over the airport with only my double chin as a parachute.
+Just pushed me out over the airfield, with only my double chin as a parachute.
 Charming.
-Passport control below got very crabby when I ‘didn’t look like my photo’, and it appears that my unshaven appearance had fooled them.
-I usually keep a smooth chin (despite the odd habits of my sisters), and a three inch of growth like a pampas grass meant I was immediately whisked off to an office for interrogation as to the whereabouts of thirty pounds of semtex.
+Passport control below became very crabby when I ‘didn’t look like my photograph’, and it appears that my unshaven appearance had fooled them.
+I usually keep a smooth chin (despite the odd habits of my sisters), and a three inch of growth like pampas grass meant I was immediately whisked off to an office for interrogation as to the whereabouts of thirty pounds of semtex.
 At that point, I remembered last month that I couldn’t find my passport.
-At the same time, Aunt Vom had been on a ‘weapons run’ to somewhere, and I just bloody knew she’d stitched me up.
+At the same time, Aunt Vom had been on a ‘weapons run’ to somewhere, and I just feckin’ knew she’d stitched me up like a kipper.
+I found some luck after a bribe with some Honey Rum laced with cuckoo spit, and a naked picture of Jeremy Irons in sepia – the Customs Bugger let me in.

 I hope to be back in good old G.C. soon, and take my perfected shrieking act to the Spanish masses.
 You never know, if you’re familiar with the island, you may well see a haggard, warty, stinking old bat shrieking professionally one day from the top of Roque Nublo.
 Pip pip and glad to be back with you all!
 Missed you like buggery….well, not quite like that.